migonzalvar/dj-email-url/README.md

 >>> assert url['EMAIL_USE_TLS'] is True
 ```

-Other common option is to use a **local mail transfer agent** Postfix or
+Another common option is to use a **local mail transfer agent** as Postfix or Exim.
-Exim.
-In this case it as easy as:
+In this case, it as easy as:

 ```pycon
 >>> url = 'smtp://'